raphlcx/json2gsheet/README.md

 ## Usage

-In your working directory, create a directory named `config`, with two files inside:
+In your working directory, create two files:

- - `json2gsheet.json`, the application configuration
+ - `json2gsheet.config.json`, the application configuration

  - `client_secret.json`, your OAuth2 client credential for authorizing with Google